 It can be frightening when your anger overwhelms you but there are ways you can learn to manage your anger when you find yourself in difficult situations.

 You can:

 - look out for warning signs

 - buy yourself time to think

-- try some calming techniques
+- try some calming techniques.

-Remember:
+Remember

 If your outbursts can be violent or abusive this can cause serious problems in your life and relationships, and can be very damaging to the people around you.
 In this case, it's essential to seek professional treatment and support.
-Please see our Useful Contacts section for more information.
+Please see our 'Useful contacts' on p.26 for more information.